CROH-Lab/Standard-Operating-Procedures/Guava.md

 ## Running EasyCheck
 1. Open Guavasoft.
 2. Open easyCheck.
 3. Fill wash tubes according to diagram on the laminated cheatsheet.
+4. Fill tube with 1:20 ratio of beads:dilutent (kept in the refridgerator).
+5. Indicate the position of the tube that contains the bead mixture.
-4. Indicate capillary park position (does not have to be position 9 for easyCheck).
+6. Indicate capillary park position (does not have to be position 9 for easyCheck).

 ## Aquiring Samples